A trust region-type normal map-based semismooth Newton method for nonsmooth nonconvex composite optimization: Local Superlinear Convergence

-The proof of \cref{thm:main-local-conv} requires some preparations and is split into several parts.
-In order to show acceptance of the trust region steps, we need to investigate the behavior of the reduction ratio $\rho_k$ and the descent properties of the merit function $\mer$ along the directions returned by the Steihaug-CG method.
-This analysis is carried out in detail in \cref{sec:des-mer}.
-In particular, we will see that the matrix $D^\top M$ essentially captures the curvature of the nonsmooth mapping $\psi \circ \proxs$.
-In \cref{sec:d4-alt}, we first derive an equivalent formulation of assumption \ref{D4} that will then be used as a key tool to prove the results in \cref{sec:des-mer}.
-Finally, in \cref{sec:proof-loc}, we combine our observations, assumptions, and results and give the full proof of \cref{thm:main-local-conv}.
+The proof of \cref{thm:main-local-conv} is split into several parts.
+To show acceptance of the trust region steps, we investigate the behavior of the reduction ratio $\rho_k$ and the descent properties of $\mer$ along the directions returned by the Steihaug-CG method.
+This analysis is carried out in \cref{sec:des-mer}.
+In particular, we will see that the matrix $D M$ essentially captures the curvature of the nonsmooth mapping $\psi \circ \proxs$.
+In \cref{sec:d4-alt}, we derive an equivalent formulation of \ref{D4} that is used as a key tool in \cref{sec:des-mer}.
+Finally, in \cref{sec:proof-loc}, we combine our observations, assumptions, and results and provide the full proof.